Local Government, Planning and Land Act 1980

 The Local Government, Planning and Land Act 1980 (c.
-65) imposed tendering requirements on local authorities in relation to works contracts and was responsible for the establishment of development corporations, including the London Docklands Development Corporation.
+65) is an act of the Parliament of the United Kingdom that imposed tendering requirements on local authorities in relation to works contracts and was responsible for the establishment of development corporations, including the London Docklands Development Corporation.

-It also created the Public Request to Order Disposal, which can be used by the government to force a local authority to sell derelict land and empty property owned by certain public landlords.
+The act also created the Public Request to Order Disposal, which can be used by the government to force a local authority to sell derelict land and empty property owned by certain public landlords.
 The power was renamed the Community Right to Reclaim Land in 2011.